 With consenting adults spending more time at home and having more spare time it is likely we will see a rise in the birth rate in many countries.
 This may be a good thing in some countries where the population is aging but it may also create more problems for an already over-stretched health service.
 This may lead to more home-births and an increase in demand for help with home schooling if the period of social distancing lasts more than a few months.

 Fear and uncertainty are powerful forces in motivating changes in behaviour.
 The Coronavirus crisis has already changed our daily lives beyond many of our expectations.
 It is likely to change many aspects of digital marketing as people and organisations are forced to respond to the many challenges and opportunities it provides.
-It raises many questions for organisations and citizens to consider.

 How will marketing budgets change in response to the surge in day-time TV viewing figures?

 Will online gaming with friends help replace the social activities that are on hold due to the crisis?